mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 Machine Learning (ML) and Artificial Intelligence (AI) are the big craze today that everyone is talking about.
 But what do these words mean?
 How can a machine learning something and exhibit intelligence?
 In this two part tutorial you will learn about the basics of AI and ML and then using the App Inventor coding environment you will explore Image Classification as an example of Machine Learning and create an app that intelligently responds to your actions.

 If you haven’t set up your computer and mobile device for App Inventor, go to the “Setup your Computer” tab to set up your system.
-Otherwise, go directly to the “Awesome Dancing with AI” tab to start the tutorial.
+Otherwise, go directly to the “PICaboo” tab to start the tutorial.

 # Setup your computer